-Non-tenure track faculty members shall be rehired from year to year so long as they perform their assigned tasks satisfactorily.
-The Chair's evaluation shall state clearly whether or not the faculty member's performance is judged unsatisfactory in any area of responsibility.
+Non-tenure track faculty members shall be rehired from year to year so long as their performance meets expectations.
+The Chair's evaluation shall state clearly whether or not the faculty member's performance does not meet expectations in any area of responsibility.
 If the evaluation so states, the Chair shall offer positive assistance to the faculty member, and may call upon tenured faculty members to assist.
-If performance in one or more of the areas has been judged unsatisfactory, the faculty member normally shall be given one additional academic year of employment.
-If the faculty member's performance is not raised to satisfactory levels in that evaluation period, the faculty member shall not be given a contract for the next academic year.
+If performance in one or more of the areas does not meet expectations, the faculty member normally shall be given one additional academic year of employment.
+If the faculty member's performance is not raised to meets expectations in that evaluation period, the faculty member shall not be given a contract for the next academic year.